ilaananta/ClinicalTrialBioBert_FineTuned/README.md

 Within this repository, you will find the following files:

 - **DownstreamTasks**: A directory containing Python notebooks implementing downstream tasks using the fine-tuned model.
+It also contains the checkpoint of the fine-tuned model.
 - **LoRA_ClinicalBioBert.py**: Python code responsible for fine-tuning the model using the LoRA (Low-Rank Adaptation of Large Language Models) technique.
 - **out_acc.txt**: A text file containing accuracy metrics after every 5 epochs of fine-tuning.
 - **input.csv**: A CSV file containing new trial data (50439 trials) used as input for fine-tuning the model.